co11oquium/milestone-project-2/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what actually happens.

 **Screenshot or gif** (if possible)
-If applicable, add screenshots to help exp
+If applicable, add screenshots to help explain your problem.